Difference between MBA, Masters in Fin ...

 Step – 4.
 Consider the best possible tactic at the moment.

-Let’s begin with a for Abby, and pick 10 from our answer choices. a = 10 minutes.
-If it takes 10 minutes for Abby to go 500 meters, it is going to take 20 minutes for her to go 1 km.
-This means that she will go 3km/ hour.
+Let’s begin with a for Abby and pick ten from our answer choices.
+A = 10 minutes.
+If it takes 10 minutes for Abby to go 500 meters, it will take 20 minutes for her to go 1 km.
+Therefore, this means that she will go 3km/ hour.

-This means that she also can’t take 6, 12, 24, or 30 minutes because those are all going to be too slow as well.
-Even if she takes 6 minutes, that will result in her going 5km/h which will still not make her faster than Barry.
+But Abby ought to be the faster of the two.
+Abby’s rate must be greater than 5 km/ hour to be faster than Barry’s at a combined rate of 10 km/hour.
+She also can’t take 6, 12, 24, or 30 minutes because those will all be too slow.
+Even if she takes 6 minutes, that will result in her going 5km/h, which will still not make her faster than Barry.

 Abby has to go the fastest.
 Therefore, a = 5, and Abby’s rate is 6km/hour, so Barry’s rate must be 4 km/ hour